Understanding neutrino pion production with the GiBUU model: The Model

 \subsubsection{Pion background contributions}

 The neutrino structure functions for background contributions are obtained from the electron counterpart via the following relations between the neutrino and electron structure functions, $W_{1,3}^\nu$ and $W_{1,3}^e$, respectively.
 These relations assume that the given processes are transverse which is indeed to a good accuracy the case.
 The electron structure functions for the background contributions are obtained from an analysis of electron scattering data in a wide kinematical range \cite{Christy:2007ve,Bosted:2007xd}.
+The cross section is then evaluated first in the nucleon rest frame using Eq.\ (1) in \cite{Mosel:2023zek}.
+The arguments of the structure functions, i.e.\ $Q^2$ and the energy transfer $\omega$, are taken to be those for a nucleon at rest \cite{Mosel:2023zek}; the cross sections are then boosted from the nucleon rest frame to the nucleus rest frame in order to account for Fermi motion \cite{Mosel:2023zek}.

 The neutrino structure functions are then given by

 Here, $m$ is the nucleon mass, $q$ is the momentum transfer magnitude, and $G_A(Q^2)$ and $G_M(Q^2)$ are the weak axial and electromagnetic isovector form factors.